rondavid-q/task--1/README.md

 go run process.go

-Note: For all the aboce you need Node.js, python adn go to be installed in system.
+Note: For all the aboce you need Node.js, python and go to be installed in system.

 ORCHESTRATION USING DOCKER AND DOCKER COMPOSE